-• Mr Andrew Whittaker (Head Master) [a.whittaker@altprep.co.uk] - Level 4
+• Headmaster.
+Head@altprep.co.uk - Level 4

 The signs and types of abuse are detailed within Appendix 1 at the end of this policy.

 The School has arrangements for listening to children and providing early help.
 Details of these arrangements and contact details for Trafford Children's First Response (formerly MARAT) can be found within Appendix 2.